+35725368683

 How about gifts made from one spouse to the other during marriage?
 Is the spouse obliged to return them?

 A gift transfers property, so the spouse who received it does not have to return it.
-However, the Family Court will count the value of the gifts when it estimates the property division.
+However, the Family Court will consider the value of the gifts when estimating the property division.

-Is the property division claim satisfied by a money order or transfer of property order?
+Is the property division claim satisfied by a money order or a transfer of property order?

-The Family Court can issue both a money order and transfer of property orders, though money orders are more common.
+The Family Court can issue both a money order and a transfer of property order, though money orders are more common.

 How We Can Help?